luandro/pdf-ocr/README.md

 - **Error: MISTRAL_API_KEY environment variable is not set**: Make sure you've created a `.env` file with your API key.
 - **Error: Invalid PDF**: The input file might be corrupted or password-protected.
 - **Slow processing**: Try increasing the concurrency parameter (`--concurrency`) to process more pages in parallel.
+- **Network errors during OCR**: If you encounter network errors like "socket connection was closed unexpectedly", try the following:
+  - Increase the timeout with `--timeout 60000` (60 seconds)
+  - Increase the number of retries with `--retries 5`
+  - Increase the delay between retries with `--retry-delay 2000` (2 seconds)
+  - Use the `--verbose` flag to see detailed logs of the OCR process

 ## License